wikimedia/phoenix/docs/artifact.md

 - created from [multiple trusted sources](#multiple-trusted-sources)
 - to many [product experiences and other platforms](#many-product-experiences-and-other-platforms).

 The demo has been shared across the organization.
-This small experiment has evolved into deeper explorations across the organization, including the Core Platform Team, Product Strategy Working Group, Okapi and SDAW.
+This small experiment has evolved into deeper, cross-functional explorations, including the Core Platform Team, Product Strategy Working Group, Okapi and SDAW.

-If you'd like to skip right to the details, read the [implementation overview](#implementation) and handy-wavy [caveats](#caveats) or [how to view the demo](#demo).
+If you'd like to skip right to the details, read the [implementation overview](#implementation) or [how to view the demo](#demo).

-While we created something tangible, our essential focus is on systems analysis.
+We created something tangible, while our essential focus is on systems analysis.
 We are laying the foundation for systems architecture -- a practice that will support the work ahead.
 This work includes [designing system patterns](#patterns), discovering [leverage points](#leverage-points) and identifying the [Big Questions](#big-questions).

 ## Implementation
 The prototype is built in AWS using SNS messages, Lambdas written in Go, S3, GraphQL, DynamoDB and Elastic Search.
 [See component list](https://docs.google.com/document/d/13ycCf8Mhxfs9K-hHXvsD2j1J8GcO4FQhKu4qCyx7fOs).
 It interacts with [Rosette](https://www.rosette.com/capability/topic-extractor/) to analyze the sections and return topics.
 The [repository is in github](https://github.com/wikimedia/phoenix).

-Though this list seems sequential, these activities are asynchronous.
+Though this list is written sequentially, these activities are asynchronous.

 ### Event-driven workflow